WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 acknowledgements.

 The server will receive one media and zero or more control chunks as the body of the PUT requests.
+Note that these may actually originate from different clients during migration events; this is irrelevant to server processing of media.

 ## Connection and Byway Lifecycle Management